 Deciding which initiatives to include in your future product releases can be a difficult process.
-With the Planning Board the prioritization process is now easier, more productive, and more transparent.
+With the Prioritization Board the process is now easier, more productive, and more transparent.

-Based on product management best practices, the Planning Board helps you and your team objectively score opportunities to decide what to include on the roadmap.
-Most importantly, the Planning Board can help guide your product strategy discussions and help you get buy-in from key stakeholders.
+Based on product management best practices, the Prioritization Board helps you and your team objectively score opportunities to decide what to include on the roadmap.
+Most importantly, the Prioritization Board can help guide your product strategy discussions and help you get buy-in from key stakeholders.

-You can open your Planning Board up from anywhere in your Roadmap by clicking the clipboard icon.
+You can open your Prioritization Board up from anywhere in your Roadmap by clicking the clipboard icon.

 To add an item from the Roadmap view simply right click on the item and click "Prioritize".
 To add multiple items from the Roadmap, hold down your shift key to select the items you'd like to add, and click prioritize from the menu at the top of the screen.
 To add an entire Lane to prioritize, hold down your shift key and then select the Lane you'd like to prioritize.

-The Planning Board uses a scale of 1-5 to rank each opportunity in a category.
+The Prioritization Board uses a scale of 1-5 to rank each opportunity in a category.
 One (1) is low Benefit or low Cost.
 Five (5) is high Benefit or high Cost.

 The total score and rank is a composite of Benefit versus Cost and takes into account each column’s weighting.
 An item with 5's on the Benefit side and 1’s on the Cost side will calculate the maximum score.
 You can adjust the weighting of each column to the number of your choosing.

 In the example below, the first item “New Admin Console” has a score of 72 out of a maximum of 120 calculated in the following way: